-A total of \$4.6 million of MNRI will be invested in the Target Date 10+ Year Outcome, which is intended to fund longer term capital projects.
+Most of Neebing's allocation to Target Date Outcomes has a very long investment horizon, the composition of which is dominated by reserves related to the landfill site, roads and the fire department.
+One Million of MNRI will be invested in the Target Date 10+ Year Outcome, which is intended to fund longer term capital projects.
 This Target Date Outcome has an overall allocation to equity of about 75%, which should provide an opportunity for the funds invested to grow in value.
 More detail on the allocations for the Target Date 10+ Year Outcome are shown in Table 8.